Video Baby Monitors and SlumberPod ... which brands work best?

 So you have your SlumberPod or you are interested in purchasing one — and want to know how a baby monitor works with it.
 It’s relatively simple, as our team member, Lindsey, demonstrates below -- with a tip for placing the monitor in the pouch sideways (horizontal to the floor).

 To be transparent, some video monitors perform better than others and for various reasons.
-We recently surveyed nearly 2,000 customers who had received their SlumberPod in the past few months to gather feedback about the video monitor they used with their SlumberPod.
-The survey had a great response --- providing details about what worked well and aspects of using particular models that didn’t work so well.
-From this information, we reached back out to 30+ customers to get additional information that will help other customers, as well as our product development.
+We have surveyed over 2,000 customers who had received their SlumberPod to gather feedback about the video monitor they used with their SlumberPod.
+The surveys had a great response --- providing details about what worked well and aspects of using particular models that didn’t work so well.
+From this information, we reached back out to customers to get additional information that will help other customers, as well as our product development.
 (Looking for tips for first use?
 We've got you covered!
 Check out our first use tips blog here).

 A summary of the top results

-Not all of the above were perfect for all aspects, and some of the above brands were only reported by a few but received very positive remarks.
-Below are the top two brands in terms of the number of responses and how they measured up (rating is out of 5):
+Some of the above were perfect for all aspects, and some of the above brands were only reported by a few but received very positive remarks.

 From the beginning of developing our blackout canopy, we knew that caregivers would enjoy having a way to monitor their little one while using SlumberPod, similar to how babies are monitored when they sleep in a separate room at home.
 How did we know?
 SlumberPod was created by a mother-daughter duo who have nine children between them — so they knew first-hand that this feature would be important.
 They also conducted focus groups and product input surveys to confirm the importance prior to finalizing the initial design.

 You may be wondering why more video cameras weren’t included in the initial development.
 Actually, we did test quite a few models back at the start of our idea (summer of 2016), but cameras have evolved and manufacturers have added features that weren’t as mainstream back then.